WDOTS/wdots.github.io/README.md

 $ git push origin my-new-feature
 ```

-Then go to [our Github repo](https://github.com/WDOTS/wdots.github.io) and create a pull request.
+Then go to [our Github repo](https://github.com/WDOTS/wdots.github.io) and create a pull request against the
+`integration` branch.

 ## Guidelines